Watkin Tudor Jones: Personal life

+Allegations of abuse

 In May 2022, one of Visser and Ninja's adoptive sons appeared in a 45-minute-long video interview published by the South African news organization News24, in which he described his childhood growing up with them.
 He stated that the duo adopted him "to be a slave"; exposed him to drugs, gang activity, pornography, and weapons; convinced him that he was "the king of hell"; encouraged violent behavior between him and his brother; told him to mock his biological family for being poor as they recorded it; abandoned him with an au pair for two years in Johannesburg while they lived in Los Angeles; and sexualized his older adoptive sister.
 He added that he had cut off all contact with them two years prior to the interview.
 Die Antwoord denied the claims and called them fabrications in a statement posted to their website.
 The au pair and Die Antwoord's photographer Ben Jay Crossman, who described Die Antwoord as "violent people" whom he "want[ed] nothing to do with", both corroborated the duo exposing the adoptive son to drugs, violence, and sex.